ednet-dev/cms/apps/one/lib/presentation/MIGRATION-PLAN.md

 ### Completed Migrations
 - ModelDetailScreenScaffold → ModelDetailPage
 - DomainDetailScreen → DomainDetailPage
+- GraphApp (in graph_application.dart) → GraphPage

 ### Implementation Notes
 1. Added deprecation notices to the original screen files
 2. Updated both screens to redirect to their page counterparts
 3. Kept the old implementation as commented code for reference
 4. Added proper documentation to the page components
+5. Enhanced GraphPage with consistent navigation and styling

 ### Build Issues
 During testing, we encountered build errors unrelated to our migration: